TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 In case you wish to fine-tune some plugins, you can always copy them into your local project and modify them directly!
 Some changes I made were:

-- modding `line-numbers` for compatibility with `command-line` and `diff` (Yes, this doesn't really make sense to present, but who knows if I'll need it in the future?)
+- modding `line-numbers` for compatibility with `command-line` and `diff` (Yes, this doesn't really make sense, but who knows if I'll need it in the future?)
 - modding `show-language` to display the base language when the highlight language is `diff-*`.

 You can also add custom attributes with some simple CSS!
 For instance, I added a CSS class which hides the command-line prompt when a `data-rw-prompt` attribute is specified.^[Here, rw stands for responsive width.]
 This may be useful for long prompts, which may cover the entire screen's width when scrolling on a phone.